 Stoke Poges is our last literary shrine on the tour.
 Thomas Gray’s mother lived in this village and the poet came often to visit her.
 In the churchyard, under the yew trees, he wrote his famous Elegy in a Country Churchyard.
 When Gray died he was buried with his mother and there is now a large monument to him in the churchyard.
 The National Trust has purchased the surrounding land so the church will always have the appearance of a ‘country churchyard’.

 All good things must come to an end!
-Our tour ends with a coach trip to London Heathrow Airport where we must all say goodbye.
-BL
+Our tour ends with a coach trip to London Heathrow Airport, arriving at approximately 5pm, where we must all say goodbye.
+B